mtimoxenko/mtimoxenko/README.md

 Welcome to my GitHub presentation repository!
-This space is dedicated to showcasing my skills, projects, and passion for full-stack development with a strong emphasis on backend technologies, including Java, Spring Boot, and API development.
+This space is dedicated to showcasing my skills, projects, and passion for full-stack development with an emphasis on backend technologies, including Java, Spring Boot, and API development.

 ## About Me 🙋‍♂️